RosettaDrone/rosettadrone/README.md

     And then use: set_servo(8,-45.0) to set the gimbal....

-9. Support for **joystick** is added and tested with QGroundcontrol, using the now built in simulator.
+9. Support for **joystick** has been added and tested with QGroundcontrol, using the now built in simulator.

-10. By taping on the drone icon 5 times, you enable test mode and can open the software with no drone connected.
+10. By tapping on the drone icon 5 times you enable test mode and can open the software with no drone connected.
 Useful for testing MAVLink communication and GUI.

 # Building from source